sparoodata/mongolens_new/README.md

 - **JSONRPC Error Handling**: Comprehensive error handling with proper error codes
 - **Memory Management**: Automatic memory monitoring and cleanup for large operations
 - **Streaming Support**: Stream large result sets for `find-documents` and `aggregate-data` operations

+#### Other Features: `mongodb-lens` Collection

+It's important to note that when creating a database with MongoDB Lens via the `create-database` or `create-database-and-switch` tools, a `mongodb-lens` collection is automatically added to your new database with a single document containing metadata about the database creation process.

+This serves several important purposes:

+- **MongoDB Requirement**: MongoDB only persists databases containing at least one collection
+- **Audit Trail**: Records who created the database, when, and with which tool version
+- **Usage Analytics**: Enables tracking of database creation and management patterns
+- **Diagnostics**: Captures environment details useful for troubleshooting
+- **Documentation**: Provides context for database purpose and origin

+Once you've started adding other collections to your new database, the `mongodb-lens` collection can be safely ignored or removed without affecting database functionality.

 ## Installation